ThejaswiniLamani/Magical_Assignment/README.md

 using nodejs the project is done
-In player.js the constructor initialize the new player object wuth three attributes "health", "stregnth" and "attack". in arena .js it defines a simple arena simulation where two players engage in a battle, taking turns attacking and defending until one of them is defeated. index.js file it is the main file were we run the code for running the file command is node index.js
+In player.js the constructor initialize the new player object wuth three attributes "health", "stregnth" and "attack". in arena .js it defines a simple arena simulation where two players engage in a battle, taking turns attacking and defending until one of them is defeated. index.js file it is the main file were we run the code.

+for running the file
+command is
+node index.js